 - Finally, pull out the cheesecake from the freezer.
 Gently pour the blackberry mixture over the cheesecake layer and transfer to your refrigerator and chill (uncovered) for at least 2 hours or more before serving.
 Overnight is best.

 To Remove Springform Pan:

-- Before you open the latch, loosen the sides of the cheesecake with a warm knife.
-Gently run warm water over the knife for a few seconds, then slowly slide a knife around the cheesecake to ensure it's not sticking to the springform pan.
+- Before you open the latch, loosen the sides of the cheesecake using a warm knife.
+Gently run warm water over the knife for a few seconds, wipe it dry, then slowly slide a knife around the cheesecake to ensure it's not sticking to the springform pan.

 - Then open the latch and remove the band from the cheesecake.

 - Garnish with fresh blackberries and a sprig of mint on top.